TheDiscoMole/Machine-Learning/_posts/2017-01-07-simple-neural-nets.md

 ------------------------------------------------------------------

-Finally we have all the tools we need to combine it all into a `Graph` class with a front facing API for Neural Network training.
+Finally we have all the tools we need to combine it all into a `Graph` class with a front facing interface for Neural Network training.

 {% highlight py %}
 # relate input string to relevant activation/loss function